bsiever/pxt-morse/README.md

 morse.maxBetweenLetterTime()
 ```

-Provides the current maximum time before considering the preceeding letters to be completed (i.e., before being considered a silence between words or end of transmissions).
+Provides the current maximum time before considering the preceeding letters to be completed That is, before being considered a space between words or end of transmissions.
 When this time is exceeded ``[morse.onCodeSelected()]`` is executed and the `code` will be a space (`" "`).

 ## Reset Key timing  #morse-resettiming